 I studied English and German at the University of Leuven in Belgium before studying for an MPhil in English at Keele University.
 I gained my PhD in German and English from the University of Nottingham in 2001, and have been working at the University ever since, first as a postdoctoral research fellow and later as a Lecturer in German and Dutch.

 My area of expertise is the history of European ideas, broadly conceived, and this actively feeds into my teaching as well as my research.
-Areas of particular interest include the history, politics, culture and society of Belgium from 1830 to the present day, modern and contemporary European literature and its translation (chiefly into English, German, French and Dutch), as well as German and French philosophy and critical theory of the nineteenth and twentieth centuries.
+Areas of particular interest include Flemish literature since 1945; the history, politics, culture and society of Belgium from 1830 to the present day; modern and contemporary European literature and its translation (chiefly into English, German, French and Dutch); as well as German and French philosophy and critical theory of the nineteenth and twentieth centuries.
 I am also a published translator of literary and philosophical texts.

-I teach at all levels across a range of areas in Dutch and German Studies, including literature, history, film, culture and society.
-My current modules include History of the Low Countries, Culture… read more
+I have taught at all levels across a range of areas in Dutch and German Studies, including literature, history, film, culture and society.
+Past modules have included Jewish Intellectuals in Germany… read more

 My research interest is the history of European ideas, broadly conceived, from the late eighteenth century to the present day.
 In this area, I have developed projects across a number of disciplines,… read more

-I teach at all levels across a range of areas in Dutch and German Studies, including literature, history, film, culture and society.
-My current modules include History of the Low Countries, Culture and Society of the Low Countries, The Second World War in Modern Dutch Fiction and Post-War Belgian Cinema.
-I also convene the Department's final-year dissertation modules and have taught Dutch and German language from complete beginners to advanced.
+I have taught at all levels across a range of areas in Dutch and German Studies, including literature, history, film, culture and society.
+Past modules have included Jewish Intellectuals in Germany 1830-1940, History of the Low Countries, Culture and Society of the Low Countries, The Second World War in Modern Dutch Fiction and Post-War Belgian Cinema.
+I also convene the Department's final-year dissertation modules and have taught Dutch and German language from complete beginners to postgraduate level.

 I welcome enquiries about supervising undergraduate and postgraduate dissertations in any of the areas listed above, or any of the areas mentioned in my research summary.